Health care services

 Enter into service feeling well!
-All long-term illnesses or sustained injuries must have been examined and treated prior to the service.
-While in service, it is primarily possible to only examine and treat illnesses that have been contracted during service time.
+All long-term illnesses must have been examined and taken care of and injuries treated prior to the service.
+While in service, it is primarily possible to only examine and treat illnesses contracted and injuries sustained during the service time.

 Entry health examination

 All persons who start their military service will undergo entry health examination during the first two weeks of service.
 If needed, your fitness for service will be re-evaluated.
 The examination will include being interviewed by a nurse, and if necessary, an appointment by a general practitioner physician.

 The Ministry of Social Affairs and Health makes decisions concerning vaccinations to be given to conscripts.
 According to the Communicable Diseases Act, vaccinations are taken on a voluntary basis.
 Declining to take vaccinations does not prevent anyone from completing their military service, or lower their fitness for service class.
 The vaccinations are given during the first two service weeks.